NVIDIA/warp/README.md

 ### Does Warp support multi-GPU programming?
 -------

 Yes!
-Since verrsion `0.3.1` we have added support for allocating, launching, and copying between multiple GPUs in a single process.
-We follow the naming conventions of PyTorch and use device alias's such as `cuda:0`, `cuda:1`, `cpu`, etc.
+Since verrsion `0.4.0` we support allocating, launching, and copying between multiple GPUs in a single process.
+We follow the naming conventions of PyTorch and use aliases such as `cuda:0`, `cuda:1`, `cpu` to identify individual devices.

 ### Should I switch to Warp over IsaacGym / PhysX?
 -------